ECP-WarpX/impactx/docs/source/usage/python.rst

    :param kt: Focusing strength for t in 1/m.
    :param dx: horizontal translation error in m
    :param dy: vertical translation error in m
-   :param rotation: rotation error around the s axis (in the x-y plane) [degrees]
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

    .. py:property:: kx